RareSkills/blog/compound-finance-liquidation/compound-finance-liquidation.md

 ![AssetInfo struct](https://static.wixstatic.com/media/935a00_6d525717eee34f6ea4deaef6078d6719~mv2.png/v1/fill/w_315,h_201,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_6d525717eee34f6ea4deaef6078d6719~mv2.png)

 Observe the `AssetInfo` struct above is 432 bits large — it takes 2 slots to store it.
-We will revisit this in a follow section.
+We will revisit this in a following section.

 ## Displaying AssetInfo on the Compound Finance Markets